 Thinking creatively and having artistic perspective drives the experiences of our youngest artists in the studio.
 The Lower School art curriculum fosters curiosity about materials and process while providing a strong foundation in visual literacy.
 Our Lower School art teachers teach visual-thinking and creative problem-solving skills.
 Read more about their forward-thinking approach.
 Students are encouraged to develop their own artistic voice using a variety of materials such as oil pastels, paint, clay, and fibers, providing a creative outlet that is both joyful and challenging.

-The Middle School visual arts program is centered on the development and discovery of each student's artistic abilities within a variety of mediums.
+Our Middle School visual arts program is centered on the development and discovery of each student's artistic abilities within a variety of mediums.
 Art design principles are introduced, and design elements and principles are applied.
 Art history and art criticism are utilized as tools for learning and appreciating former and present day cultures within the U.S. and throughout the world.
-Art is used as a basis for creative thinking, problem solving, and decision-making.
+Read more about hos art is used as a basis for creative thinking, problem solving, and decision-making.

-Upper School visual arts courses include visual studies, painting, drawing, ceramics, printmaking, 3-D design, photography, computer graphics, and art history, as well as Advanced Placement (AP) studio and AP history of art.
+Upper School visual arts students cultivate an appreciation of the arts through classes that include drawing, painting, printmaking, and mixed media; 3-D design including traditional black and white photography, digital photography, computer graphics, animation, and film making; and exploration of sculpture through the mediums of clay, plaster, wood, glass, metal, and mixed media.
+A variety of Advanced Placement (AP) and International Baccalaureate (IB) art classes are also offered.
 Student works are entered in the National Scholastic Competition, the National Congressional Arts Competition, and the Matthews Art Fest Competition.
-In addition, students exhibit their works in local art galleries, as well as the Mint Museum of Art.
+In addition, students exhibit their works in local art galleries, including the Mint Museum of Art.